 If you’d like, you can sand the edges a little.
 Then use some black ink to give it a more vintage, distressed look.
 To finish it off, wrap a ribbon around it and tie a knot.
 Easy peasy.

-I stacked a set of two together and used them for my Halloween entry table display.
-Yes, I will be sharing it later.
-If I can ever get it finished.
+I stacked a set of two together and used them for my black and white Halloween entry table display.

 Here’s a little close up: